 Calling internal service endpoints in a Workflow

 Your organization may have services that are not publicly accessible but contain information that would be useful to manage in Cortex.
-You can use an and to call internal services without exposing the service or authentication outside of your firewall.
+You can use an HTTP action in a Workflow and Cortex's Axon Relay to call internal services without exposing the service or authentication outside of your firewall.

-Before getting started, you should have already and .
+Before getting started, you should have already set up the Cortex Axon agent and set your Cortex API token in the .env file.

 This guide describes using a Docker compose file, but note that Axon Relay can be run in Kuberenetes or other container systems.